 Meconium plug syndrome

-The meconium plug syndrome refers to a functional colonic obstruction in a newborn due to an obstructing meconium plug.
+Meconium plug syndrome refers to a functional colonic obstruction in a newborn due to an obstructing meconium plug.
 It is usually transient and affects the left colon with meconium plugging the bowel distal to this segment.
-In this situation it is also termed the small left colon syndrome.
+In this situation, it is also termed the small left colon syndrome.

-May have a higher prevalence with maternal diabetes 2.
+- may have a higher prevalence with maternal diabetes 2

 - 1. Berrocal T, Lamas M, Gutieérrez J et-al. Congenital anomalies of the small intestine, colon, and rectum.
 Radiographics.
 19 (5): 1219-36.
 Radiographics (full text) - Pubmed citation

 - 2. Amodio J, Berdon W, Abramson S et-al. Microcolon of prematurity: a form of functional obstruction.
 AJR Am J Roentgenol.
 1986;146 (2): 239-44.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 3. Keckler SJ, St Peter SD, Spilde TL et-al. Current significance of meconium plug syndrome.
 J. Pediatr.
 Surg.
 2008;43 (5): 896-8. doi:10.1016/j.jpedsurg.2007.12.035 - Free text at pubmed - Pubmed citation

 - 4. Walker-Smith JA.
 Diseases of the Small Intestine in Childhood: Third Edition.
 Butterworth-Heinemann.
 ISBN:1483128709.
 Read it at Google Books - Find it at Amazon